Making sense of life with a new born

 Joining a local parents’ group is a great way to meet other people who may be experiencing similar post-natal issues and milestones and for maintaining social interaction with adults.
 Reaching out to friends and family and accepting any offers of help will go a long way in making you feel supported.

-And while external support is invaluable, it’s also vital that you focus on self-care.
+While external support is invaluable, it’s also vital that you focus on self-care.
 It’s important for anybody at any stage to maintain a focus on exercise, diet and sleep.
 For new parents, it does take quite a bit of effort – especially if the little one is not sleeping – but it really needs to be a priority.

 So even if it’s only an hour or so each week try to support each other in having the time to sleep and exercise.
 Going for a swim, taking a yoga class or having a few hours of uninterrupted sleep can go a long way in helping you feel relaxed and re-energised.